Education

 L12 Educ 4033 Video Microanalysis: Methods and Tools

 The purpose of this course is to explore video microanalysis as a methodological tool for studying and valuing unconscious aspects of culturally diverse settings.
 Utilizing social cultural theoretical lens, this type of analysis will reveal fleeting actions, subtle movements, peripheral events, and non-verbal communication that are not easily identified in real time viewing.
 Specifically we may look at facial expressions, direction of gaze, hand movements, body position, and use of material resources as micro techniques to expand our capacity to explore minute aspects and alternative interpretations of social interactions.
-Prerequisite: Junior standing or permission of instructor.
+Prerequisite: Completion of any 1000, 2000, or 3000-level Education course, graduate standing, or permission of instructor.

 Credit 3 units.
 A&S IQ: SSC, SD Arch: SSC Art: SSC EN: S